11 Ways to Be a Sustainable Traveler

 8. Research Any Tour Operators

-Whilst it’s always good to travel independently as much as you can, for some trips it makes far more sense to take a tour.
+Whilst it’s always good to travel independently as much as you can, for some trips it makes far more sense to take a tour, and sometimes it’s even compulsory if you want to visit a certain spot.
 Before you hand over your money and commit yourself, ask them a couple of questions to make sure that sustainability is a priority for them.

 9. Never Buy Wildlife Products

-Similarly, avoid anything made of fur, ivory, or ideally anything that comes from an animal.
+Similarly, avoid anything made of fur, ivory, or ideally anything that comes from an animal full-stop.
 Essentially, if in doubt about where something comes from and if it’s legitimate, it’s best avoided.

 - Enjoy the Local Booze